4nd2in/edu/pages/TCP.md

 		- **Window (WND)** is used to communicate the size of the receive window to the sender.
 The window size is the amount of data that the receiving host is capable of accepting at any given time.
 The sender should limit the amount of data it sends based on the size of the window advertised by the receiver id:: 64411fb2-0438-48ae-94a1-53f821a4fa28
 		- **Checksum (CHK)** is used to verify the integrity of the TCP segment during transmission.
 The checksum is computed over the entire segment, including the header and data fields, and is recalculated at each hop along the network path
-		- **Sequence Number (SEQ)** is a unique number assigned to each segment by the sender to identify the order in which packets should be received by the receiver.
-The sequence number is used in conjunction with the acknowledgement number to ensure reliable data transfer and to prevent duplicate packets
 	- TCP is using a **three-way-handshake** before sharing any application data
 		- Client picks a random sequence number `x` and sends a **SYN** packet, which may also include additional TCP flags and options.
 		- Server increments `x` by one, picks own random sequence number `y`, appends its own set of flags and options, and dispatches the response in a **SYN ACK** packet.